TACHarsis/hemtt-advanced-mod-template/ReadMe.md

         * change all occurences of "addon_template" to your addon folder name (probably doesn't have to be lowercase)
         * change all occurences of "ADDON_TEMPLATE" to the same tag, just all caps (used in #defines)
-        * change all occurences of "TAG" to your actual tag in all files
+        * change all occurences of "\ATAG\" to your actual tag in all files

 > hemtt batch files